 Sara Zoeterman, Faculty, Self-Development Laboratory.
 Dr. Sara Zoeterman, is a clinical psychologist.
 Her formative research experiences focused on transformation of the self through encounters with art.
 Currently, her New York-based practice focuses mainly on relationships – couples, family members, and business partners – and how communications in these relationships can lead to conflict or understanding.
 In session, in vivo conflict creates an opportunity for direct feedback and, as a result, seeds transformative insights for clients.
 Dr. Zoeterman received her PhD degree from Columbia University.

 Anthony Naimi, Faculty, Self-Development Lab, is a cognitive and information scientist and organizational advisor.
 His work focuses on how knowledge is communicated in informationally dense, complex and interactionally complicated organizational settings.
 His work has been published in leading journals, such as Human Technology, Qualitative Health Research and others.
-He is completing his doctorate in Information Science at Western University and holds a Master’s in Psychology from the University of Toronto.
+Dr. Naimi received his PhD degree from Western University.

 Raluca Cojocariu is the Executive Coordinator of the Self-Development Lab and the Leadership Development Lab at the Rotman School of Management.
 She is responsible for the communication and logistics of the of the Labs.
 A member of the founding teams of both the Self Development Lab and the Leadership Development Lab, Raluca has a MA in Political Science from the University of Western Ontario and has previously worked as a strategic communications designer in a global advertising agency.